Santa Barbara County, California

 • In the mid-20th century, Santa Barbara became a popular tourist destination and a hub for aerospace and defense industries.

-This timeline provides a condensed summary of the historical journey of Santa Barbara County, California.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Santa Barbara County, California.